graphic drawing of nerve cells on a dark blue background

 Supplementing with Zinc

-Remember to consult your doctor before launching into a high-dose supplement regiment of zinc, not only because of previously mentioned problems associated with chronic high doses of zinc, but there can be interactions with medications (antibiotics) and copper and iron absorption.
+Remember to consult your doctor before launching into a high-dose supplement regiment of zinc.
+This precaution is not only due to the potential complications associated with chronic high doses but also the risk of interactions with medications, such as antibiotics, and interference with the absorption of copper and iron.

 As a side note: copper is taken with zinc, to offset a depletion in copper which may occur due to increased zinc consumption, because zinc and copper compete for absorption in the intestines.